genesiscommunitysuccess/docs/docs/03_server/05_access-control/03_password_authentication.md

 ---

-This page describes the various configuration options available for authentication.
-Remember that if you want to override the default configuration of the **auth-preferences.kts**, you need to modify or create the following file: {_application-name_}**-script-config/src/main/resources/scripts/auth-preferences.kts**.
+This page describes the configuration options for authentication.
+Remember that if you want to override the default configuration of the **auth-preferences.kts**, you need to modify or create the following file: _application-name_**-script-config/src/main/resources/scripts/auth-preferences.kts**.

 :::info
 **Session tokens and refresh tokens**